espocrm/documentation/docs/user-guide/emails.md

 Email templates also support Handlebars engine.
 It's the same template system used for [PDF templates](printing-to-pdf.md#templates) with double-brace placeholders, like `{{name}}`.

 It only applies to emails with the non-empty parent field.

+## Manual import

+It's possible to manually import specific emails.
+For example, if a customer sent an email to a employee's private email address, it may be reasonable to log that email in the CRM manually.

+The are two ways of importing emails:

+* Archive – create an email manually by specifying all fields on a form;
+* Import EML (as of v8.4).

+The ability to import emails requires a user to have access to the Import scope (set in Roles).